infinitywings/academic-page/content/authors/admin/_index.md

 title: Chenglong Fu
 email: chenglong.fu@uncc.edu
 ---
-Chenglong Fu is an assistant professor in the Department of Software and Information Systems at the University of North Carolina at Charlotte.
-His research interests are mainly about the security and privacy of the Internet of Things and Artificial Intelligence.
-His work includes semantics-aware security defense solutions, IoT message protocol exploitation, and audio adversarial example detection.
+I am an Assistant Professor in the Department of Software and Information Systems at the University of North Carolina at Charlotte.
+I obtained my Ph.D. degree from the Department of Computer and Information Sciences at Temple University, under the supervision of Prof. Xiaojiang Du.
+Prior to that, I obtained my bachelor's degree in Information Security from the University of Science and Technology of China.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.